AntonisGkortzis/islander/guide.md

 #### <a name="sightseeing_santorini"></a>Sightseeing

-* <b>Foundings of Minoan Town</b> : This archeological place is located close to the Akrotiri, south of the island.
+* <b>Foundings of Minoan Town</b> : This archaeological place is located close to the Akrotiri, south of the island.
 Experts have found ruins from the rich Minoan town, which was first destroyed from an earthquake and later was buried because of a destructive volcanic eruption in the 17th century B.C

-* <b>Foundings of Ancient Thira in the Big Mountain</b> : This archeological place is located in the southeast side of the island and is a must-see.
-There you will observe some buildings from Greek and Roman period  including the temples of Artemidwforou and Dionysou, combined with ruins from other monuments like the theater , which were built between 3rd - 4th century B.C by Ptolemaious
+* <b>Foundings of Ancient Thira in the Big Mountain</b> : This archaeological place is located in the southeast side of the island and is a must-see.
+There you will observe some buildings from Greek and Roman period  including the temples of Artemidwforou and Dionysou, combined with ruins from other monuments like the theater, which were built between 3rd - 4th century B.C by Ptolemaious

 * <b>Thermal Baths of New & Old Kameni</b>: One of the most famous places you can see in Santorini is the volcanic islands in the center of Kaldera, in which you can explore with touristic boats.
 There you will p climb to the volcano and swim in thermal baths.